MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cordova.md

    > [!IMPORTANT]
    > We [recommend](./cli.md#app-management) creating a separate CodePush app for iOS and Android, which is why the above sample declares separate keys for Android and iOS.
 If you're only developing for a single platform, then you only need to specify the deployment key for either Android or iOS, so you don't need to add the additional `<platform>` element as illustrated above.

     Beginning from version **1.10.0** you can sign your update bundles (for more information about code signing refer to relevant documentation [section](cli.md#code-signing)).
-In order to enable code signing for a Cordova application you should set up a public key to verify the bundle's signature by providing following a `preference` setting in `config.xml`:
+To enable code signing for a Cordova application you should set up a public key to verify the bundle's signature by providing following a `preference` setting in `config.xml`:
 ```xml
     <platform name="android">
         ...